2021 Scholarship Application (deadline to apply is April 15, 2021)

-In 2020, 12 scholarships were awarded to graduating seniors.
-Combined with renewed scholarships, 21 CFHS graduates will receive Foundation supported scholarships in the fall of 2020 because of the generosity of the donors listed below.
+In May 2020, 12 scholarships were awarded to graduating seniors.
+Combined with renewed scholarships, 20 CFHS graduates received Foundation supported scholarships for the 2020-2021 school year because of the generosity of the donors listed below.

 Bill Close and Ron Streed smARTstart Scholarship